 It’s good to have guidelines in place to ensure that when working remotely, everything is still running efficiently and team members still have support available when they need it.

-7. Attend training session in January on how to effectively give and receive effective, motivational feedback to team members
+7. Attend training session on how to effectively give and receive effective, motivational feedback to team members

 Part of successfully managing a team is providing useful insight into team members’ performances.
 It will not only help people to improve, but will also improve your standing as a manager: people respect someone who provides honest, useful feedback, and the performance review process is a key part of this.

 Are your goals related to team engagement?
 You need to check out our Manager's Guide to Using Feedback to Motivate, Engage and Develop Your Team.